-- 5.7.1 Stand-alone PDs are allowed to categorize a portion of their Government Security portfolio in the HTM category, subject to the following conditions: - a.
-The transfer of securities (both Central Government and State G-Sec) to/from HTM shall be done as per the policy formulated by the Board. - b.
-Such transfers should be done with the approval of the Board, at the acquisition cost/ book value/ market value on the date of transfer, whichever is the least, and the depreciation, if any, on such transfer shall be fully provided for.
+- 5.7.1 Standalone PDs are allowed to categorize a portion of their G-Sec portfolio in the HTM category, subject to the following conditions: - i.
+The transfer of securities (both Central Government and State Government) to/from HTM portfolio shall be done as per the policy formulated by the Board.
+Such transfers shall be permitted only once in a quarter. - ii.
+Transfer of securities to/from HTM portfolio should be done with the approval of the Board at the acquisition cost/ book value/ market value on the date of transfer, whichever is the least, and the depreciation, if any, on such transfer shall be fully provided for.
 PDs are allowed to shift investments to/from HTM portfolio with the approval of the MD of the PD/Head of ALCO, only in case of exigencies.
-However, it should be ratified by the Board of the company.

-- c.
-Only securities acquired by the PD under primary auction will be eligible for classification under HTM. - d.
-The quantum of securities that can be classified as HTM shall be restricted up to 100% of the audited Net Owned Funds (NoF) of the PD as at the end March of the preceding financial year.
-The NOF will be computed in terms of the explanatory note to section 45-IA of chapter III-B of the RBI Act, 1934.
-All other conditions specified in the circulars referred to above will continue to apply. - e.
-Transfers to/from HTM shall be permitted only once in a quarter. - f.
-The profit on sale of securities, if any, from the HTM category shall first be taken to the P & L Account and thereafter be appropriated to the "Reserve Account"; loss on sale shall be recognized in the P & L Account. - g.
-Investments classified under HTM will be carried at acquisition cost, unless it is more than the face value, in which case the premium should be amortized over the period remaining to maturity.
-The book value of the security should continue to be reduced to the extent of the amount amortized during the relevant accounting period. - h.
-The concurrent auditors should specifically verify compliance with these instructions. - i.
-The facility shall be available until further advice. - 5.7.2 Banks undertaking PD activities departmentally may continue to follow the extant guidelines applicable to the banks in regard to the classification and valuation of the investment portfolio issued by our Department of Banking Operations and Development.
+However, it should be ratified by the Board. - iii.
+Only securities acquired by the PD under primary auction will be eligible for classification under HTM category. - iv.
+The quantum of securities that can be classified as HTM shall be restricted to 100% of the audited NOF of the PD as at the end March of the preceding financial year. - v.
+The profit on sale of securities, if any, from the HTM category shall first be taken to the P & L Account and thereafter be appropriated to the "Reserve Account"; loss on sale shall be recognized in the P & L Account. - vi.
+Investments classified under HTM will be carried at acquisition cost, unless it is more than the face value, in which case the premium should be amortized over the remaining period to maturity.
+The book value of the security should continue to be reduced to the extent of the amount amortized during the relevant accounting period. - vii.
+The concurrent auditors should specifically verify compliance with these instructions. - viii.
+The facility shall be available until further advice. - 5.7.2 Banks undertaking PD activities departmentally may continue to follow the extant guidelines applicable to the banks with regard to the classification and valuation of the investment portfolio issued by Department of Banking Operations and Development (DBOD), RBI.

-5.8 Guidelines on investments in non-Government securities
+5.8 Guidelines on investments in non-G-Sec